Creating Accessible Frames

 Inline Frame (iframe) Accessibility

-Inline frames are increasing in popularity.
-They allow the inclusion of distinct web documents (and even entire web sites) within a subwindow of a parent web page without the hassle of defining a frameset document.
+Inline frames allow the inclusion of distinct web documents (and even entire web sites) within a subwindow of a parent web page without the hassle of defining a frameset document.
+There are no distinct accessibility issues with inline frames.
+The content of the inline frame is read at the point it is encountered (based on markup order) as if it were content within the parent page.

-There are three options for controlling scrolling within the iframe element, auto, yes, and no. When scrolling="auto" is added (this is the default), vertical and/or horizontal scroll bars will only display if the content cannot adequately display within the specified size dimensions of the iframe.
-If you set scrolling="yes", both vertical and horizontal scroll bars will appear regardless of whether they are needed.
-Setting scrolling="no" will disable the display of scroll bars, even if all of the content will not display within the iframe area.
-Because many users enlarge fonts and other page elements to increase visibility and accessibility, you should not disable scrolling for iframes (or frames, for that matter).
-The default option (auto) is usually the best option.
-You should also, when possible, design the iframe with relative sizes so the iframe element itself will scale as the page and it's contents are resized.
+Because many users enlarge fonts and other page elements to increase visibility and accessibility, you should not disable scrolling for iframes (or frames, for that matter) by using scrolling="no".
+The default scrolling value (auto) is usually the best option.
+You should also, when possible, design the iframe with relative sizes so the iframe element itself will scale as the page and its contents are resized.

 Alternatives to Frames

-As noted earlier, frames can introduce accessibility problems.
-Although with iframes there are fewer accessibility issues, like frames, they require additional work and management of multiple pages.
-Frames and iframes should not typically be used for presentation or display, but for content management (iframes work great for advertising and display of content external to your own Web site).
-If you want a single Web presentation to display similarly to frames, this can usually be accomplished with Cascading Style Sheets and one web page, rather than dealing with the complexities and inaccessibility of frames.
+Frames can introduce accessibility problems and should be avoided.
+Iframes pose fewer accessibility issues, though require additional work and management of multiple pages.
+Frames and iframes should not typically be used for presentation or display, but for content management (iframes work great for advertising and display of content external to your own web site).
+If you want a single web presentation to display similarly to frames, this can usually be accomplished with CSS and one web page, rather than dealing with the complexities and potential accessibility issues of frames or iframes.